drj11/pypng/README.txt

 INSTALLATION

+PyPNG requires Python version 2.3 (and that's all), or any compatible higher version.

 PyPNG comes with a setup.py script to use with distutils.
 After unpacking the distribution, cd into the directory and execute the
 command: